 I suggest creating a newsletter header.
-Here’s mine again, which you’ll see in my site’s sidebar, its footer, and as my Twitter and Facebook page headers.
+You’ll see mine in my site’s sidebar, its footer, and as my Twitter and Facebook page headers.

 Every newsletter blurb I’ve read says at least ‘sign up for updates.’
 That doesn’t tell potential subscribers anything specific or let them know what value they personally will get from your newsletter.
-So whatever else your blurb says, I’d at least tell people about the reader magnet they get for signing up.
-And don’t just say, ‘free short story.’
-What genre?
-About what?
-As you can see, I went as far as describing my newsletter and providing a blurb for my short story, including the genre, audience age and title.
+So whatever else your blurb says, I’d at least tell people about the reader magnet they get for signing up, including audience age, genre and perhaps a one line blurb.
+For example my sign up page initially said:

 If you have an option for site visitors to subscribe just to your blog, I also suggest displaying that sign up on your newsletter page.
-For a visual, visit my sign up page.
+For a visual of all of the above, visit my sign up page.

 Further Reading & Mailing List Resources